 All three of these fundamental integration points are fully Pythonic and thus can be extended to fit virtually any use case.
-In fact, it’s common for Airflow users to build custom operators on top of preexisting operators.
+In fact, it’s common for Airflow users to build custom operators on top of preexisting ones.

-In terms of how these integrations are released, distributed and leverage by DAG authors, Airflow 2.0 introduces an important paradigm shift.
+In terms of how these integrations are released, distributed and leveraged by DAG authors, Airflow 2.0 introduces an important paradigm shift.
 Now, the above modules are packaged and released independently of the core Airflow codebase as Providers, so that maintainers can release them independently of Airflow releases.
 The Provider is a new fundamental abstraction layer that sits over Hooks, Operators, and Sensors, and even goes a little further to package in other nice-to-haves.
 To give a more concrete example of what this looks like in practice, the Snowflake provider package contains all Hooks, Operators, and Sensors that interface with Snowflake APIs, allowing Snowflake users to easily install and access all existing Snowflake integration modules in one fell swoop.

 Who Cares, Anyway?

-While it may not seem like much at first pass, this is actually a significant change in the user experience for maintainers and DAG writers.
+While it may not seem like much at first pass, this is a significant change in the user experience for maintainers and DAG writers.
 Prior to Airflow 2.0, all Airflow integrations that live in the core Airflow repo had to be included in an Airflow release before they could easily be accessed by Airflow data engineers.
-The process of merging and releasing these integrations introduced unnecessary friction for the maintainer, but it allowed them to match the expected development UX for dag writers, in which hooks, operators, and sensors were imported directly from the underlying Airflow codebase.
+The process of merging and releasing these integrations introduced unnecessary friction for the maintainer, but it allowed them to match the expected development UX for DAG writers, in which hooks, operators, and sensors were imported directly from the underlying Airflow codebase.

 Now that standard practice is to